leerob/next-self-host/README.md

 4. **Using Middleware to Protect Routes**:

    - This demo allows you to set up [Middleware](https://nextjs.org/docs/app/building-your-application/deploying#middleware) to protect specific routes.
-Middleware can execute logic, such as authentication, before routing requests.

 5. **Reading Both Server-Only and Client-Accessible Environment Variables**:
    - [Server-only variables](https://nextjs.org/docs/app/building-your-application/deploying#environment-variables) can be accessed via `process.env`, and client-accessible environment variables (prefixed with `NEXT_PUBLIC_`) are injected into the frontend JavaScript bundle.